STK1100 – Probability and statistical modelling

 *The information about overlaps is not complete.
 Contact the department for more information if necessary.

-From 2014: 4 hours of lectures and 2 hours of plenary exercises per week.
-In addition group exercises/computer lab.
+4 hours of lectures and 2 hours of problem solving in plenum per week.
+In addition there will be exercise solving groups/datalabs during the week, with guidance.

 Examination support material